This page is sponsored by:

 biography

-Jock Mahoney worked as a stuntman and Charles Starrett's costar in Starrett's 'Durango Kid' series of films from 1947 until 1952.
+Jock Mahoney worked as a stuntman and Charles Starrett's costar in Columbia's 'Durango Kid' series of films from 1947 until 1952.
 And in 1951, he accepted the part of The Range Rider, a syndicated 78-episode western TV series produced by Gene Autry that ran through 1953.
-Divorced from his first wife, Mahoney met actress Margaret Field, the mother of actress Sally Field, on the set of Range Rider, and they married in 1952.
-Mahoney and Field had a daughter, Princess, before their divorce in 1966.
-Mahoney married actress Autumn Russell in 1967.
+An early first marriage ended in a divorce after a few years and two children.
+A couple of years later, Mahoney met actress Margaret Field, the mother of actress Sally Field, on the set of Range Rider, and they married in 1952.
+Mahoney and Field had a daughter, Princess, in 1955, and after a tumultuous marriage, the couple divorced in 1968.
+Mahoney married actress Autumn Russell in 1969.

 the films of jock mahoney